Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	It will login to the Hadoop page

-## 5. Install Packages
+## 6. Install Packages

-* 5.0 confirm attach to the master
+* 6.0 confirm attach to the master

 	Make sure you are attach to the Hadoop-Master, if you are not sure whether you are in it, please close all your terminal and open a new terminal again, and then print:
 	```
 	#docker attach hadoop-master
-	//link to the hadoop master
+	//command to link to the hadoop master
    	```

-* 5.1 Download Python3
+* 6.1 Download Python3

    	```
    	#mkdir python